Southwest pilots see February or March return of Boeing Max

 That’s much later than projected by either Southwest or Boeing.

-The union officials say the grounded plane’s return will take longer because of pilot-training needs, including possible changes to checklists pilots are expected to perform when something goes wrong with a plane.
+Union officials said Monday that the grounded plane’s return will take longer for several reasons, including pilot-training requirements and possible changes to checklists that pilots are expected to perform when something goes wrong with a plane.

-The Southwest Airlines Pilots Association leaders made the comments Monday at a meeting of pilot-union representatives from many passenger and cargo airlines.
+The Max has been grounded since March after two crashes killed 346 people.
+Southwest, the biggest operator of the plane, has dropped the Max from its schedule through Jan.
+5.

-Boeing executives have said they expect the plane to fly again early in the fourth quarter, which starts this week.
-Southwest has set a Jan.
-5 target for its return.
+Jon Weaks, president of the Southwest Airlines Pilots Association, said the union has been uncomfortable with Southwest’s timetable.

-The Max has been grounded since March after two crashes that kill 346 people.
+“On our side, we think we’re looking at maybe even February or March,” he said during a meeting of pilot-union representatives from several airlines.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.